 Remember how good your driveway looked when you first had it paved?
 All sleek, modern, and smooth.
 Over time, even durable asphalt loses its rich, dark color.
 Constant use and exposure to the elements can a take a toll on it, as well, leading to cracks or even potholes.
+Should you repair or reseal your driveway?
+Should you repave?
 If it’s too far gone, our team can easily help you repave your driveway.
 But before then, it may be possible to bring your entrance back to life with a little repairing or resealing.

 Prepare your driveway.

 Before you start to repair or reseal your driveway on your own, try to pick a sunny day to start the process.
 Your driveway will need a day or two to dry completely once you’re done.
 You may also want to trim your landscaping back before you get started to protect it from some of the chemicals in the sealant.
 While it’s good for asphalt, it’s not so great on your plant life.